tanghao-xiaomi/docs/en/quickstart/emulator/Android_Debug_Bridge_commands.md

 This could be useful if you are trying to determine what is being sent to a given port on the device.All received data will be written to the system-logging daemon and displayed in the device logs.

-## Push files to or pull files from a device
+## Push or Pull Files from a Device

 Use the “pull” and “push” commands to copy files to and from a device.